fregio1

 I decided, thus, to share with you all the beauty that these special jewels possess.
 I therefore made this section of our virtual house, to let you too enjoy the art of these special objects.

-I hope you will appreciate this virtual visit and, if you happens to have more items to add to this collection, missing data or better pictures, please send them in an e-mail.
+I hope you will appreciate this virtual visit and, if you happens to have more items to add to this collection, missing data or better pictures, please send them to us in an e-mail.
 Thank you, and have a good time.

 Andrej Koymasky